Education

 Click here to learn about United Way of Orange County’s Education Initiative—Destination Graduation.

-The Georgetown University Center on Education and the Workforce predicts that by 2018, 34% of all job openings in the United States will require at least a bachelor’s degree to compete in the marketplace.6 Perhaps more importantly, some economic forecasts predict that each additional year of education can translate up to an 8% increase in earnings over a lifetime.7
+The Georgetown University Center on Education and the Workforce states that 35% of all job openings in the United States require at least a bachelor’s degree to compete in the marketplace.
+Perhaps more importantly, some economic forecasts predict that each additional year of education can translate up to an 8% increase in earnings over a lifetime.

 At United Ways of California, we believe that educational attainment is the fundamental pathway out of poverty.
 By furthering educational attainment, students can gain the skills and knowledge assets necessary to compete in the 21st century and obtain the quality health and financial sustainability outcomes they deserve.